Autodesk-Forge/Data_Exchange_Samples/README.md

     - Understand the structure and the role of each asset and relationships type.

 4. [Identify the diffence between versions of data exchange](./4.IdentifyVersionDifference):
-    - Understand the concept of snapshot and revision;
+    - Understand the concept of snapshot and revisions;
     - Understand how to use the snapshot revision information to retrieve the assets and relationships changed between revisions.

 ---